Finsbury Park's Muslims feared reprisals, but not here

 "We hear about radicalization in mosques," said Zara, who like many local residents declined to give CNN her last name.
 "They use these kinds of events to radicalize kids."

-Finsbury Park Mosque made headlines more than a decade ago for its links to radical preacher Abu Hamza al-Masri, who was sentenced to life a US prison in January 2015 on terrorism-related charges.
+Finsbury Park Mosque made headlines more than a decade ago for its links to radical preacher Abu Hamza al-Masri, who was sentenced to life in US prison in January 2015 on terrorism-related charges.

 But the mosque has since worked tirelessly to transform itself into an inclusive center for the local Muslim community.
 In 2014, it became one of only three faith organizations -- and the first Muslim group -- to achieve the VISIBLE standard, which recognizes independent community organizations that deliver services for local people and build partnerships with other groups.